yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Skyleaf (天叶)** — Approximately 5,000 people

 Serpent's Tooth, a mountain kingdom on the eastern slopes.
 Settlement is built along a glacial meltwater river—extending eastward from the mouth of a high mountain valley to the shores of a high-altitude lake.
-Backed by 5000-6000m snow-capped peaks, it faces an open plain and a large lake.
-Topographical inspiration: the Shan Guo, a predatory city-state—not hidden in the mountains, but growing along the mountains and facing the plains.
-The settlement was built on the site of a climate monitoring/medicinal herb cultivation experimental station from the CI era.
+Its topographical signature is "Two worlds in a turn."
+Backed by 5000-6000m snow-capped peaks, it faces the open eastern grasslands.
+Topographical inspiration: the predatory city-mountain kingdom (Shan Guo)—not hidden in the mountains, but growing along the mountains, facing the plains.
+This settlement was built on the site of a climate monitoring/medicinal herb cultivation experimental station from the CI era.

+**Looking west** — The valley narrows, the slope rises steeply, and snow-capped peaks loom down from the sky.
+Sounds echo between the rock walls, creating a dense reverberation.
+The Ember Crown flower fields stretch along the geothermally active zone of the upper valley — the petals are deep red, and when in full bloom during the warm season, the entire slope seems to be ablaze.
+The climate is high-altitude: cold, thin, with the smell of sulfur (from geothermal vents) and the mineral scent of meltwater below the snowline.
+This side belongs to the longitudinal structure of the Archeon.

+**Looking East** — This is a unique vista unlike any other settlement in Archeon.
+The valley opens into a vast grassland at the eastern end of the settlement—the CI ecological buffer zone of Zone 4, uninhabited for 521 years. **Skyleaf is the only place in all of Archeon where one lives facing a completely uninhabited landscape every day.** Not raw wilderness—it's a wildland sown in CI and then forgotten for 500 years.

+Close-up (0-5km): Downstream from the settlement, there are terraced fields and thorn-goat pastures.
+After cooling from the geothermal zone, the river flows slowly eastward along the valley, eventually joining a **highland lake** (unnamed, locally called "East Lake") about 20km away.
+The lake is approximately 8-10km wide, and the K2V primary star illuminates its surface in different colors at different times of day—honey gold in the morning, cyan at noon, and ochre-red with a purplish hue at dusk.

+Mid-range (5-30km): Wild grassland – not a single shade of green, but a patchwork of seasonally changing colors.
+Small communities of Sentinel Pine, self-seeding across the grassland, resemble deep green islands scattered across a sea of ​​pale yellow-green grass.
+A river meanders eastward into a lake, appearing from the Skyleaf like a silver line stretched across a canvas.

+**CI Ruins as Visual Anchors of the Landscape:** Scattered across the grassland are the remains of automated facilities left by the CI ecological buffer zone.
+About 15km away stands a rusted weather tower (approximately 30 meters high, resembling a finger emerging from the sea of ​​grass), the only vertical element in the entire Eastern Vista—visible from higher levels of the settlement on a clear day.
+Further away, scattered solar panel array frames shimmer in the sunlight (the metal panels are long since shattered, leaving only the skeleton and ground forming strange geometric shadows).
+On the far shore of East Lake stands a half-collapsed monitoring station hut.
+These ruins were not demolished—the metal to the east was too far and not worthwhile for Skyleaf.
+They are the fingerprints left by CI on this land, slowly being swallowed by the grass.

+Distant view (80-120km): The grasslands gently rise eastward into a series of low-lying plateaus—**East Mesas**.
+The terraform expansion zone originally planned by CI has, after 521, become merely slowly weathered geological features.
+They form layered silhouettes on the horizon, and at dawn, the primary star K2V rises behind the Mesas, turning the entire ridge into a dark band outlined with copper light.
+Further east, the sky and land merge into atmospheric haze—the actual east coast of Aethelgard is still over 300 kilometers away, far beyond what is visible to the naked eye.

+**Night Sky:** Skyleaf is Archeon's best settlement for viewing the night sky—there are no light sources to the east, and the entire eastern half of the sky is pure black.
+Sky Fire's Remnant Nebula rises from the east and spans the entire dome, with purple, orange, and rose-colored rays of light spreading across the silhouette of East Mesas.
+Locals say, "Our stars are closer here than elsewhere"—actually, there are no competing light sources.

 The core product is **Ember Crown**—a deep red medicinal plant that grows in the geothermally active zone of the upper river valley.
 Its deep red petals bloom in the warm season, appearing to burn along the valley slopes.
 Ember Crown extract is Archeon's closest thing to a "panacea"—not really a panacea, but practically nothing else.
 It has the highest irreplaceability in The Loom.

-Temperament: **Remote, quiet, and needed.** On one side lies the end of the mountains, on the other, the world opens up.
+Temperament: **Remote, quiet, and needed.** On one side lies the end of the mountain, on the other, the world opens up—and that opened world is empty.

 ---